AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  }

  command1
- debug "after command 1, variables list... $var1, $var2"
+ debug "command1: variables list: $var1, $var2"
  command2

  # call this script like 'DEBUG=yes ./script.sh' otherwise the *debug* function produces no result and script can be used as is.